Australian Embassy, China

 The Australian Ambassador represents the Australian Government in China.

-Ambassador Raby and his staff deal with a range of matters -- including politics, economics, commerce, investment, culture, defence, development cooperation -- with the objective of promoting Australia's interests in its relationship with China.
+Embassy staff deal with a range of matters -- including politics, economics, commerce, investment, culture, defence, development cooperation -- with the objective of promoting Australia's interests in its relationship with China, providing consular services and helping Australians living in and travelling through China.

 The Australian Embassy is also responsible for passport handling, entry clearances and visas.